For all emergencies, call 000.

 If you have any compliments, complaints or suggestions, please let us know so we can improve our service.

 - Providing feedback online

-- Completing a Compliments and Complaints leaflet available in all wards and in public areas at Calvary Mater Newcastle
+- Completing a ‘We value your feedback’ leaflet available in all wards and in public areas at Calvary Mater Newcastle

-- Writing to the CEO, Director of Medical Services or Director of Nursing Services
+- Writing to the General Manager, Director of Medical Services or Director of Nursing Services

 - Contacting the NSW Health Care Complaints Commission